daguan/frapid_ERP/docs/developer/website-builder/menus.md

 **Note**

-Since that we are using [Semantic UI](http://semantic-ui.com/collections/menu.html), we have added `stackable menu` classes to the section.
+Since we are using [Semantic UI](http://semantic-ui.com/collections/menu.html), we have added `stackable menu` class to the section.

 [Back to Theme Development](theme.md)